 "Rather than depend on philanthropy, and the existing financial system, to finance the change we need on the ground, we need to create new financial systems," Tan says.
 Such systems will, he hopes, serve—rather than exclude or exploit—low-income people of color.

 In targeting the intersection of finance capital and extractive industries, Our Power joins a growing list of divestment and investment projects engaging directly with capitalism's role in the environmental crisis.

 Most such initiatives, like campus fossil-fuel divestment movements or #DefundDAPL, fight environmentally destructive projects.
-The Our Power Loan Fund is taking the next logical step: working "to build the good" ones, says Yuki Kidokoro, who oversees the fund.
+The Our Power Loan Fund is taking the next logical step: working "to build the good" ones, Kidokoro says.

-Our Power aims to expand what it calls the non-extractive economy using non-extractive loans that give projects like the Campesinos Gardens a fighting chance in the market economy.
+Our Power aims to expand what it calls the non-extractive economy using non-extractive loans that give projects like worker-owned farms a fighting chance in the market economy.*

 A non-extractive loan doesn't have to be paid back until the business is breaking even.
 Such loans aren't collateralized against personal assets, which means that the borrower won't ever end up poorer for having taken out the loan.
 Those who receive the loans for their projects also get technical support and financial training.